 When it comes to versatility and portability, this is an excellent grill for all occasions.

-And last but certainly not least, we have the mightily impressive Weber Charcoal Go-Anywhere BBQ Grill.
-The second Weber product makes our list of recommendations, and it just shows how versatile and reliable the brand is when it comes to quality charcoal grills.
+Last but certainly not least, we have the mightily impressive Weber Charcoal Go-Anywhere BBQ Grill.
+As the second Weber product on our list of recommendations, it just shows how versatile and reliable the brand is when it comes to quality charcoal grills.

-This rectangular-plated steel cooking grate gives you a relatively large grilling surface area, while the maneuverable legs allow for easy transportation and portability.
+The steel cooking grate in a rectangular shape gives you a relatively large grilling surface area and cooking space, while the maneuverable legs allow for easy transportation and portability.
 Weber has also included a glass-reinforced nylon handle on the lid that is heat-resistant and remains cool while you’re dealing with temperates.
-And speaking of temperatures, you have the option to change the heat and airflow with 4 adjustable dampers.
+And speaking of temperature control, you have the option to change the heat and airflow with 4 adjustable dampers.

 Item is very portable

 Design is visually pleasing despite being somewhat minimalistic

 Some people have found the grill to be too shallow and close to the coals

 As you can see, there are plenty of charcoal grills out there.
 Moreover, they all represent outstanding value for money.
 But if you are yet to be convinced, we have compiled some charcoal grill tips to help you find your perfect BBQ.